sheqi/GAN_Review/README.md

 # GAN_Review
-A Survey and Taxonomy of the Recent GANs Development Please refer details to our recent review paper “Generative Adversarial Networks: A Survey and Taxonomy” Wang, Zhengwei and She, Qi and Ward, Tomas E.
+A Survey and Taxonomy of the Recent GANs Development.
+Please refer to the details in recent review paper “Generative Adversarial Networks: A Survey and Taxonomy” Wang, Zhengwei and She, Qi and Ward, Tomas E.

 If you find this useful in your research, please consider citing: